diego-tobalina/PancakeSwapPredictionBot/README.md

 ### ⚠️ Beware of forks.
 I do not give any guarantee that the fork may turn out to be a scam.

 ### 💥 Disclaimer

+I'm coding this stuff on a pure open source the bot has a very small tax in the claim function, so we both win

+0xC3c531bE09102E84D4273984E29e827D71e28Ae8

 All investment strategies and investments involve risk of loss.
 **Nothing contained in this program, scripts, code or repository should be construed as investment advice.**